AliVillegas/Course-Projects/OBJWithJava/readMe.txt

-Created By Ali Villegas
+Created By Ali Villegas 12/01/2018
-12/01/2018
+Last Modified: 16/01/2018

-Compile every class and Run World.java
-Model.obj appears on the same folder as World.java
+Compile every class and Run World.java to see and abstract 3D model made up of random interconnected triangles Model.obj appears on the same folder as World.java

 In World.java: